geek-cookbook/geek-cookbook/docs/kubernetes/oidc-authentication/k3s-authentik.md

 Assuming nothing explodes, you're good-to-go on attempting to actually connect...

+!!! note "Let's Do This Again!"
+    The above process needs to be completed on each API server node in your cluster.

 ### Install kubelogin

 For CLI-based access to your cluster, you'll need a "helper" to perform the OIDC magic on behalf of kubectl.
 Install [int128/kubelogin](https://github.com/int128/kubelogin), which is design suited to this purpose.